kishanrajasekhar/Trending-NBA-Players/README.md

 5. Run the script: `python nba_web_scraper.py`.
 You may have to pip install `bs4`.
 The virtual environment keeps the pip installs from conflicting with other projects.
 6. To exit the virtual environment, type the command `deactivate`

+Setup to populate database
+1. Download mongodb
+    1. Windows 10 setup
+        1. Go to environment variables.
+Under System Variables look for the variable called "Path".
+Open it up and the location of the mongodb directory you just loaded.
+There is a "bin" directory.
+Make sure the path you put points to that directory (e.g "C:\Program Files\MongoDB\Server\4.2\bin")
+2. Open a cmd and run `mongod` to get mongodb running.
+3. In the python virtual environment run the script `python nba_database_populator.py`.
+Check your database afterwards to see if the `team` collection in your database has been populated.
+The `player` collection might be populated as well.
+    1. Tools to look at your database
+        1. MongoDB Compass: Click the option "Fill in connection fields individually.
+Enter `localhost` for hostname and `27017` for the port (the defaults).
+        2. Robo 3T

 Etc.
   - how to not have git ask for password all the time if you used https instead of ssh: `git config credential.helper store`